-Performance Comparator and Target Benchmark
+Performance Comparator

-The Fund uses the Asset Risk Consulting Sterling Balanced Asset Index for performance comparison purposes only.
-This benchmark is not a target benchmark and the fund is not constrained by it.
+The Fund uses the Asset Risk Consulting Sterling Equity Risk Private Client Index for performance comparison purposes only.
+This index is not a target and the Fund is not constrained by it.

-The Asset Risk Consulting Sterling Balanced Asset PCI is a risk based index that is designed to provide an accurate reflection of the actual returns an investor can expect for a given risk appetite.
-For the Asset Risk Consulting Sterling Balanced Asset PCI the relative risk to equity markets is 40-60%.
-This index has been selected as a comparator because this risk is aligned with the equity exposure as defined in the Funds Investment Policy.
+The Asset Risk Consulting Sterling Equity Risk Private Client Index is a risk-based index that is designed to provide an accurate reflection of the actual returns an investor can expect for a given risk appetite.
+For the Asset Risk Consulting Sterling Equity Risk Private Client Index the relative risk to equity markets is 80-110%.
+This index has been selected as a comparator because this risk to equity markets is closely aligned with the equity exposure as defined in the Fund's Investment Policy.

-The ACD reserves the right to change the benchmarks following consultation with the Depositary and in accordance with the rules of COLL.
+The ACD reserves the right to change the benchmark following consultation with the Depositary and in accordance with the rules of COLL.
 A change could arise, for example, where the ACD determines that an alternative may be more appropriate.
-Shareholders will be notified of such a change through an update to the Prospectus and the change noted in the subsequent annual and half yearly reports.
+Shareholders will be notified in accordance with the rules of COLL.